KnowledgeAnywhere/FortunaSDK/README.md

-# Fortuna LMS API SDK
+# Knowledge Anywhere LMS API SDK

 [![Build Status](https://travis-ci.org/KnowledgeAnywhere/FortunaSDK.svg?branch=master)](https://travis-ci.org/KnowledgeAnywhere/FortunaSDK) [![Coverage Status](https://coveralls.io/repos/github/KnowledgeAnywhere/FortunaSDK/badge.svg)](https://coveralls.io/github/KnowledgeAnywhere/FortunaSDK)

-SDK for Interacting with the Fortuna LMS API. _This SDK is still in development and not ready for general use._
+SDK for Interacting with the Knowledge Anywhere LMS API. _This SDK is still in development and not ready for general use._

 contact support@knowledgeanywhere.com if you would like more information.